Erudika/scoold/README.md

 ## Securing Scoold with SSL using Nginx and Certbot (Let's Encrypt)

+First of all, configure the DNS records for your domai to point to the IP address where Scoold is hosted.

 1. SSH into your Ubuntu server and install Nginx and Certbot
 ```
 sudo apt-get install nginx certbot python-certbot-nginx